 Self-harm caused a fourfold increase in the odds of someone developing multiple dependence syndromes.
 The level of substance misuse is likely to contribute to premature mortality and disease by those who self-harm.

-Individuals use coping skills to manage their intense feelings, and positive coping skills such as physical exercise will make life better over the long-term.
+Individuals use coping skills to manage their intense feelings, and positive coping skills such as physical exercise will make life better over the long term.
 Unfortunately, those who develop negative coping skills like self-harm will make things worse for them in the end.

 Substance abuse and self-harm are among the worst coping behaviors someone can use to relieve their stress or depression.
 It likely will lead to more pain in the future.
 Building healthy coping skills can reduce the need to engage in self-harm and substance abuse.

 Self-harm and substance abuse share a connection.
 People who are living with mental health disorders, including anxiety, depression, eating disorders, and trauma, are at a much higher risk of self-harm.
-The same individuals are at more significant risk of drug abuse and substance use disorders.
+The same individuals are at a more significant risk of drug abuse and substance use disorders.

 Substance use often leads to self-harm, because, as intoxication increases, someone will lose self-control, which results in a higher rate of self-harm.
 When someone is under the influence of drugs or alcohol, it can lead to self-injury that is much more severe than they intended, if they intended it all.